atomap-dev/atomap/doc/quantification.rst

 Visualise the selected model
 ----------------------------

-The ``z_ordering`` parameter can be used to built the atomic columns in a given direction.
+The ``z_ordering`` parameter can be used to build the atomic columns in a given direction.
 The ``z_ordering`` options are "bottom", "top" and "center". "center" can be useful for sperical nanoparticles.
 For more info on working with atomic models with Atomap, see :ref:`Working with Atomic Models <working_with_atomic_models>`.